laravel/docs/migrations.md

 <a name="determining-table-column-existence"></a>
 #### Determining Table / Column Existence

-You may determine the existence of a table or column using the `hasTable` and `hasColumn` methods:
+You may determine the existence of a table, column, or index using the `hasTable`, `hasColumn`, and `hasIndex` methods:

     if (Schema::hasTable('users')) {
         // The "users" table exists...